Alex Trebek’s Kids: How Many Children Did He Have?

 Emily Trebek Turned Her Dad’s Teachings Into A Career

-Emily learned some building skills from Alex and turned that interest into a career as an interior designer and house flipper.
+Emily learned building skills from Alex growing up and turned that interest into a career as an interior designer and house flipper.

 “He also has always been into construction so I think that rubbed off on me too,” she says.